Programmerino/BPMCOScraper/README.md

 # BPMCOScraper

 Scrapes bpmco.com for available properties and prints them in CSV form.
 You can set the DEBUG flag to true if there are fewer rows than expected to identify issues.
+A CSV generated as of 10/13 is in out.csv